bogdan-tr/Colab_to_markdown/README.md

 ``` sh
 java toMd Julia
 ```
-_The code blocks will in the Julia language_
+_The code blocks will be in the Julia language._

 A second command line argument can be passed (literally anything) to make the output passed to NewtoMarkdown.txt instead of overwriting toMarkdown.txt.
 Please note that language must be specified first.